milesroberts-123/snakemake-tutorial/README.md

         shell: "cp {input} > {output}"
 ```

-In this case, we have one rule `my_rule` that takes as input one file `input.txt` in our config folder, then applies `cp` shell command to produce `output.txt`.
+In this case, we have one rule `my_rule` that takes as input one file `input.txt` in our config folder, then applies `cp` shell command to copy the contents to `output.txt`.

 Before running snakemake, let's verify that it will behave as expected.

 `snakemake -n output.txt`

-Here `-n` means to do a dry run.
-This is where you see what snakemake *would* do if you executed it, without actually executing it.
+Here `-n` means to do a "dry run".
+This is where you see what snakemake would do if you executed it, without actually executing it.
 You should get output like this (with snakemake v7.25):

 ```
 Building DAG of jobs...